-In addition to working as a graphic/web design artist for an educational nonprofit, Kym is one of the founders of Kanon Collective.
+In addition to working as a freelance graphic and web designer, Kym is one of the founders of Kanon Collective.

 The process of creating many of my pieces involves transferring the photos onto surfaces using a heavy acrylic gel medium.
 I sometimes create textures and colors on the surface beforehand, that end up showing through the transferred photos.
 In addition, I also add different pigments, inks and found objects to the resin used to coat the finished pieces.
 This creates a three-dimensional image that appears to float in the middle, often creating shadows through the crackle texture that happens as a result of the transfer process.
 The final pieces end up not really looking like photographs at all and the image becomes the focus of the piece.
 I tend to gravitate toward images with bright colors and strong contrast, with subject matter ranging from flowers to graffiti to street signs.